pab-nguyen/pab-nguyen.github.io/_posts/2020-06-01-tier-comparison.md

 date: 2020-08-01
 layout: post
 tags: excel-vba
-summary: This script allows user to compare two drug formulary tier to see whether the brand my company owns underperform or overperform competitor's brand, in terms of drug formulary.
-You can download the macro and the calendar file below.
+summary: This script allows user to compare two drug formulary tier, to see whether the brand my company owns underperform or overperform competitor's brand. </br></br> I created an array of the tier (tierlist), better to worse from left to right.
+While going through each row, my macro will find compare two brands by finding their position in the array, then compare them.
+Whichever brand got a lower number for position, has advantage over the other.
+The macro will the input either Advantaged, Disadvantaged, or Parity accordingly.
 image: /assets/tier-comparison.JPG
 ---
 <p align="center">